IrfanKpm/IrfanKpm/readme.md

 <h3> A bit about me: </h3>

 I’m a tech enthusiast with a growing interest in machine learning, web development, and cybersecurity.
-My journey started with languages like Python, JavaScript, C++, and C.
+My journey started with languages like Python, JavaScript, and C++.

 In machine learning, I’m exploring Scikit-Learn and TensorFlow, and learning about techniques like convolutional neural networks (CNNs), recurrent neural networks (RNNs), and natural language processing (NLP).
 I’m also getting into computer vision with OpenCV.